klust/LUMI-BE-training-materials/docs/intro-evolving/07_Binding.md

         `OMP_PLACES` environment variable and it is clear this makes no sense if that place is just a single hardware thread or single core as all threads would then be competing for the resources of a single core.

-    Multiple values of `close`, `spread` and `master` in a comma-separated list are possible but this is outside of the scope of this tutorial.
+    Multiple values of `close`, `spread` and `master` in a comma-separated list are possible to organise nested OpenMP parallelism, but this is outside of the scope of this tutorial.

     The Cray Compilation Environment also has an additional non-standard option `auto` which is actually the default and tries to do a reasonable job for most cases.
 On the other compilers on LUMI, the default behaviour is `false` unless the